Skip to main content

 }

-Creating a custom role is an asynchronous operation.
-It may take some time for the role to become available.
+Creating or updating a custom role is an asynchronous operation.
+It can take a few minutes before the role appears in search results.

 JavaScript errors detected